LLNL/magpie/README.md

 This project contains a number of scripts for running Big Data software in HPC environments.
-Thus far, Hadoop, Hbase, Pig, Spark, and Zookeeper are supported.
+Thus far, Hadoop, Hbase, Pig, Spark, Storm, and Zookeeper are supported.
 It currently supports running over the schedulers/resource managers of Slurm and Moab.
 It currently supports running over the parallel file system Lustre and running over any generic network filesytem.

 Basic Idea
 ----------